DharmpratapSingh/IntegrityX/backend/ALEMBIC_README.md

 Alembic has been configured with the following features:
 - ✅ Reads database URL from `DATABASE_URL` environment variable
-- ✅ Falls back to `sqlite:///./app.db` if `DATABASE_URL` is not set
+- ✅ Requires `DATABASE_URL` environment variable (PostgreSQL)
 - ✅ Imports models from `src.models` for autogenerate functionality
-- ✅ Configured for SQLite with proper transaction handling
+- ✅ Configured for PostgreSQL with proper transaction handling

 ## Quick Start